siriuslythough/StanNet/README.md

 | `--out_dir` | str | `saved_models/` | Output directory for checkpoints. |
 | `--modelName` | str | `best_model` | Base name for saved checkpoint(s). |
 | `--num_params` | set/unset | `not required` | returns the number of parameter of --arch |

+> Note: You can also specify CIFAR10 as the value for the --root argument.
+The script will then automatically download the CIFAR-10 dataset and proceed to train the model on it.

 To check the number of parameter of a specific architecture
 ```bash